publiclab/publiclab-archive/notes/mimiss/03-26-2019/what-resources-would-you-use-to-introduce-high-school-students-to-environmental-problems.md

 ---
-title: "What are some of your favorite community science projects from around the world?"\ntagnames: 'soil, air, water, stories, question:education, first-time-poster'
+title: "What are some of your favorite community science projects from around the world?"

+tagnames: 'soil, air, water, stories, question:education, first-time-poster'
 author: mimiss
 path: /notes/mimiss/03-26-2019/what-resources-would-you-use-to-introduce-high-school-students-to-environmental-problems.md
 nid: 18861